Theodahad: King and accession to the throne

 Another coin of Theodahad (534–536), minted in Rome.
 He is shown wearing a barbarian's moustache.

 Although Theodahad was born into the Amal dynasty, the Ostrogothic royal family, historical sources indicate he was never considered the primary heir by his uncle, Theodoric the Great, whose succession plans centered on his grandson Athalaric.
 This assessment is supported by contemporary accounts highlighting Theodahad's scholarly interests over the martial prowess highly valued for leadership within Gothic society, evidenced notably by his lack of significant military experience.
 Contemporary sources, including Procopius, often portrayed Theodahad negatively, and modern scholarship generally concurs that his character and lack of military inclination made him ill-suited for the Ostrogothic throne.

 Theodahad's cousin, Amalasuintha, initially ruled as regent for her young son Athalaric for a decade, and after his death in 534, she sought to rule as queen in her own right.
 Her pro-Byzantine political stance and her gender made her a target of opposition from many Ostrogothic nobles, leading her to execute some for alleged plots against her rule.
 To bolster her precarious position, Amalasuintha appointed Theodahad as co-monarch.
 Before accepting this appointment, Theodahad was required to swear an oath of loyalty to Amalasuintha, a move intended to secure her power and maintain her pro-Byzantine alignment, thereby indirectly associating Theodahad with Emperor Justinian I's sphere of influence.

 Following earlier interventions where Amalasuintha had forced Theodahad to return lands controversially acquired in Tuscany, she later attempted to rehabilitate his reputation, urging the Roman Senate—a body still holding symbolic weight with the Roman populace and Constantinople—to recognize him as a capable landowner beneficial to the kingdom.
 However, these efforts largely failed to sway the Ostrogothic nobility.
 While Amalasuintha struggled to gain their support due to her gender and connections to Constantinople, Theodahad remained unpopular.

 Amalasuintha also faced the challenge of preparing Theodahad for kingship, a role for which his uncle, Theodoric, had not groomed him.
 Theodahad's apparent lack of interest in learning governance suggested a reluctance to rule effectively.
-His life had largely focused on scholarship and acquiring wealth, particularly land, leading some historians to suggest he may have contemplated retiring to Byzantine territory.
+His life had largely focused on scholarship and acquiring wealth, particularly land, leading some historians to suggest that he may have contemplated retiring to Byzantine territory.

 Resentful of Amalasuintha, particularly for having previously forced him to return unjustly acquired lands in Tuscany, Theodahad turned against his co-ruler.
 Soon after their joint ascension, he had her forcibly exiled to an island in Lake Bolsena near Orvieto.
 There, she was assassinated, likely strangled in her bath by relatives of men she had executed, an act widely believed to have been carried out with Theodahad's consent or direct order.
-In response to the murder of his ally, Emperor Justinian I initiated military actions, beginning with the invasion of Sicily, marking the start of the devastating Gothic Wars.
+In response to the murder of his ally, Emperor Justinian I initiated military actions, beginning with the invasion of Sicily, marking the start of the devastating Gothic War (535–554).